-“Right here [Somerleyton Road] we have a great model to learn from - local people shaping their own future in cooperation with the local council, and working together to deliver 300 new homes.
+“Right here [Somerleyton Road] we have a great model to learn from - local people shaping their own future in cooperation with the local council, and working together to deliver between 234-304 new homes.
 An idea by a local community initiative, Brixton Green, with homes for Brixton families of all backgrounds and circumstances, not separated by poor doors, but brought together in a real community.”
+Tessa Jowell, Patron.

-- Fiona Brenner (Community Trustee): Fiona works for Groundwork, a charity that develops partnerships with local people, local authorities and business to promote economic and social regeneration.
+- Fiona Brenner (Community Trustee and Treasurer): Fiona works for Groundwork, a charity that develops partnerships with local people, local authorities and business to promote economic and social regeneration.
 She has also been responsible for community involvement and economic development for a 5000-home Eco Town in Oxfordshire and worked for the MP for Camberwell and Peckham

 - Philippe Castaing (Community Trustee): Philippe is a local resident and active member of the local community.
 He is a graduate of the School for Social Entrepreneurs, London Leader for Sustainable Development, served on Lambeth First local strategic partnership board and was the co-founder and founding Chair of Brixton Green.
 He is the owner of Opus Café on Acre Lane and Brixton’s first Michelin award winning restaurant Upstairs.

-- Paul Flaherty (Community Trustee and Treasurer): Paul grew up in Brixton, lives on Somerleyton Road and worked in the old Granville Arcade.
+- Paul Flaherty (Community Trustee): Paul grew up in Brixton, lives on Somerleyton Road and worked in the old Granville Arcade.
 He trained as a civil engineer, has worked on a wide range of large construction projects and for the British Army.
 He now runs his own business in the lift engineering business and wants to help young people in Brixton to fulfil their potential.